Verifying in Node.js

 import crypto from 'crypto';

-async function verifyHmac(data, signature, params) {
+export async function verifyHmac(data, signature, params) {

 const account = await getAccount(params.keyid);